maths/moodle-qtype_stack/doc/en/Developer/Security_map.md

-Aliases often do not match the logical aliases present in the CAS instead they tend to map things so that they point to the version that is shorttest to minimise space usage, e.g. while some migt think `int => integrate` here we rather have `integrate => int`.
+Aliases often do not match the logical aliases present in the CAS instead they tend to map things so that they point to the version that is shortest to minimise space usage, e.g. while some might think `int => integrate` here we rather have `integrate => int`.

+The base alias is sent to the CAS.
+This enables support for some unicode, e.g. pi, which does not break the CAS.